On the delooping of (framed) embedding spaces: The homotopy fiber case

 \begin{lemma} Suppose that $\op P(1)$ is contractible.
 Then the natural map

 is a weak equivalence. \end{lemma}

 \begin{proof} We shall in fact show that the arrows in the commutative diagram

 are weak equivalences.
 Let $\mathbbm{1}$ denote the initial element in the category of reduced operads.
 It is a point in arity one and empty in all the other arities $\geq 2$.
-The natural inclusion $\mathbbm{1}_{\leq 1} \to W\op P_{\leq 1}$ is an equivalence of 1-truncated reduced operads.
+Since $\op P(1)$ is contractible, the natural inclusion $\mathbbm{1}_{\leq 1} \to W\op P_{\leq 1}$ is a weak equivalence of 1-truncated reduced operads.
 As a consequence for 1-truncated $W\op P$-bimodules $\op M$, $\op M'$ the restriction map

 is a weak equivalence.
-On the other hand a reduced 1-truncated bimodule $\op M$ over~$\mathbbm{1}$ is just a space $\op M(1)$ with no additional structure.
+On the other hand, a reduced 1-truncated bimodule $\op M$ over~$\mathbbm{1}$ is just a space $\op M(1)$ with no additional structure.
 Thus provided $\op M(1)$ is a cofibrant space,

 Hence we find

 Here the map to the right-hand side is given by taking the image of the unit element.